CompIsle/Unit-15-Asignment-2/doc/Test.md

 Test 2:\
 Outcome: Passed\
-Description: Links work and have been tested on Edge,Chrome and Firefox.
+Description: The links work and have been tested on Edge,Chrome and Firefox.

 Test 3:\
 Outcome: Passed\
-Description: The website are revlenat and beneficial for aspiring web devlopers.
+Description: The websites are relevant and beneficial for aspiring web devlopers.

 ## User Feedback
 Exactly what they said/who said it * 2...